Pyre-Bot/pyre-bot/README.md

 ### Installing

 Clone the repo to wherever you want the bot to reside.
-You can run the bot by calling bot.py.
+You can run the bot by calling **bot.py**.
 You will also need [SteamCMD](https://developer.valvesoftware.com/wiki/SteamCMD) installed on your machine to run the updates for the game servers.
+When the bot first runs it will open a setup window where it prompts you for configuration settings.
+The window will also allow you to install the BotCommands plugin, this is required if you want access to functions that utilize in-game commands from Discord.

 #### API Tokens
 You need to get an API token from the [Discord Developer Portal](https://discordapp.com/developers/docs/intro).
 The token is added to the config.ini file in the config folder.

 #### Setting variables
 Some variables need to be set before using the bot to make sure it is looking in the correct place for files and information.
+These variables are setup when the bot first runs when it opens the setup window.
 In the **config/config.ini** file you will be able to config the following:

 ```
 [API]
 discord_token = token

+[General]
+role = privileged-server-role

 [RoR2]
 server_address = your-server-address